Dr David Webster

 - Honorary Senior Research Fellow (Urban Studies)

-Continuing research on the labour market and social impacts of deindustrialisation includes work on Incapacity Benefit/Employment Support Allowance claims and their relationship to other aspects of worklessness and to population health; and the changing pattern of lone parenthood.
+Continuing research on the labour market and social impacts of deindustrialisation is currently mainly on benefit conditionality.
+It also includes work on sickness/disability claims and their relationship to other aspects of worklessness and to population health; wider aspects of Universal Credit; and the changing pattern of lone parenthood.
 Also interested in urban development in China and in the UK private rented housing sector.

 Current research project